Trying to help your student master the foundation of biology and desperately need an animal cell worksheet?

 My kids have learned so much from Youtube videos over the years.
 Definitely take advantage of all the high-quality, free science videos out there!

-This is a hugely effective way to get kids to remember, appreciate, and love animal cells!
+Making an animal cell cake is also a hugely effective way to get kids to remember, appreciate, and love animal cells!

 My kids made one a couple of years ago and it was so much fun.
 Hop on over to this fun website for an easy explanation of how to make an animal cell cake, pick up your supplies at the dollar store, and enjoy some hands-on science!